The Australian Energy Market: Regulation & Deregulation

 Not all of Australia's energy market is deregulated.
-A large portion of the Australian energy market went through deregulation starting in 1998 when the National Electricity Market (NEM) was established.
+A large portion of the Australian energy market went through deregulation starting in 1998 when the National Electricity Market (NEM) was established, and 1991 for LPG gas.
 The NEM is a deregulated portion of the energy market and only encompasses New South Wales, Queensland, Victoria, Southern Australia & Tasmania.

 What is Market deregulation?Market deregulation means that customers are able to choose their energy companies and energy companies are allowed to compete on price and offerings within the energy market.